frapierri/VaccinItaly/README.md

 We use **Crowdtangle** (https://www.crowdtangle.com) to collect posts matching these keywords on **Facebook**.

 # Data availability
 A complete list of tweets IDs is available in `tweets_ids` folder and updated regularly.
-IDs can be "re-hydrated" in order to get original tweets objects to comply with Twitter’s Terms of Service. <br>
+IDs can be "re-hydrated" in order to get original tweets objects to comply with Twitter’s Terms of Service.
+In addition to the on-going collection, we used the Historical endpoint to retrieve tweets matching the same query throughout 2020. <br>
 Crowdtangle's Terms of Service do not allow to release any data for Facebook, but we provide a script (cf `ct_collector.py`) to query Crowdtangle API and re-create our datasets (you first need to require access to the platform: https://www.crowdtangle.com/request).

 # Dashboard